Juan Gonzalez Martinez is a trombonist from Bremen.

 Thomas Baack on his debut CD "Trombone & Organ" with Duo GlossArte & the Franz Kuhn Trombone Quartet, Klassik Heute (04/2022)

-"Juan González Martínez's solo trombone blended so well with the organ sounds that, with your eyes closed, you dreamed of a corresponding organ stop"
+"Juan González Martínez's solo trombone blended so seamlessly with the organ sounds that, with your eyes closed, you could imagine it was an organ register."

 Martin Scheibner.
-Concert on April 6, 2022 in the Historische Stadthalle in Wuppertal.
-Rheinisches Blechblatt, 2nd quarter 2022
+Concert on April 6, 2022, in the Historic Town Hall of Wuppertal.
+Rheinisches Blechblatt, 2nd quarter of 2022

 Weckmann Consort